 Before you start requesting quotes, you need to understand what type of carrier you need.
 Here are the most common freight carrier options:

-If you have enough product to fill an entire truck, you can ship FTL, and your freight goes on a long haul trip straight to its destination.
-Unlike LTL shipments, FTL shipments do not transfer to other trucks or stop at any terminals mid-haul.
+- TL – full truckload: If you have enough product to fill an entire truck, you can ship TL, and your freight goes on a long haul trip straight to its destination.
+Unlike LTL shipments, TL shipments do not transfer to other trucks or stop at any terminals mid-haul.

 Common Freight Acronyms